A Message from the Vice President for Student Affairs

 Can you share what year you’re in and where you’re from?

-I am in my 4th year at San Francisco State University and I am from Fresno, California.
+I am currently in my fourth year and I am from East Palo Alto.

 What drew you to SFSU and how has your experience been?